Art & Design

 One of the largest of these sculptures is the Symphonic Sculpture.
 Visitors can go inside and climb the tall stained-glass tower-like sculpture to a platform with a great view of the museum grounds.

-There are five indoor exhibitions at the Hakone Open-Air Museum, one of which houses a world-class Picasso exhibition, the Picasso Pavilion.
-The museum's collection has more than 300 of Picasso's works, including oil paintings, prints, sculptures, ceramics, and gold objects.
+There are five indoor exhibitions at the Hakone Open-Air Museum, one of which is a world-class Picasso exhibition, the Picasso Pavilion.
+The museum's collection includes more than 300 of Picasso's works, including oil paintings, prints, sculptures, ceramics, and gold objects.
 While only a certain number of pieces are on display at any given time, visitors can get an intimate look at the famous artist's work.

 Not far from the museum is another that celebrates glass: the Hakone Glass Forest Museum.
 Highlights include glass trees with delicate leaves and blossoms, crystal bridges, Venetian glass from the 15th and 16th centuries, and the works of world-renowned glass artisan Dale Chihuly and others.
 You can even try your hand at glassmaking.